spectr-e/react-projects/README.md

 You will create an app that a user can take note of all of their expenses, set a budget then automatically calculate how much savings they will have at the end of the day.
 All of the expenses once keyed in will be stored in local storage.
 A user can also delete or edit the expense already inputted and the balance will be recalculated automatically.
 Also, have a button where when clicked, it can clear all the expenses in local storage.

+## Project 26: Mortgage Calculator App

+You will create an app that will sort users who are planning to buy a home.
+It will take in the value of the home user wants to buy and the down payment they are going to pay.
+Then it will calculate the loan amount they should take out automatically.

+A user will add the interest rate and the period they will pay the mortgage for.
+Then the app will calculate the monthly payment amount.